mnfu/graphplan-viz/README.md

 This project expects a **Linux-like environment**.

 * On Linux/macOS: you're likely good to go
-* On Windows: use Windows Subsystem for Linux (WSL) and run all commands inside it
+* On Windows: WSL is recommended (other Unix-like environments may work)

 ---